ops-guru/terraform-google-shared-vpc-access/examples/composer/README.md

-# GKE Shared VPC Access
+# Dataproc Shared VPC Access

-This example illustrates how to set subnet permissions in a shared VPC for the [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-shared-vpc).
+This example illustrates how to set subnet permissions in a shared VPC for the [Cloud composer](https://cloud.google.com/composer/docs/how-to/managing/configuring-shared-vpc).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs